-Janna Shadduck-Hernández, Ed.D. is a Project Director at the UCLA Center for Labor Research and Education.
-She teaches in UCLA’s Labor and Workplace Studies Minor and the Graduate School of Education and Information Studies.
-Shadduck-Hernández’s research and teaching have focused on developing culturally relevant, participatory educational models with 1st and 2nd generation university students, community members, and youth.
+Janna Shadduck-Hernández, Ed.D. is a project director at the UCLA Labor Center and teaches for UCLA’s Labor Studies major and in the Graduate School of Education and Information Studies.
+Her research and teaching focus on developing culturally relevant, participatory educational models with first- and second-generation university students, community members, and youth.
 Her research and policy work also examine the organizing efforts of low-wage immigrant workers to combat labor and workplace violations.
-Currently she is expanding her research to explore the educational processes involved in developing parent-workers and school-aged learners as leaders and organizers for educational, immigration and workplace reform.
-Janna received her doctorate from the University of Massachusetts Amherst’s School of Education within the Center for International Education in 2005.
-She has published various articles and book chapters on immigration, education and labor including articles in Labor Studies and Ethnography and Education.
+Currently she is expanding her research to explore the educational processes involved in developing parent-workers and school-aged learners as leaders and organizers for educational, immigration, and workplace reform.
+Janna received her doctorate in 2005 from the University of Massachusetts, Amherst, School of Education within the Center for International Education.
+She has published various articles and book chapters on immigration, education, and labor including articles in Labor Studies and Ethnography and Education.